FALL 2020/SPRING 2021 UPDATE

-Due to campus restrictions related to coronavirus, the Quaker Consortium program has been suspended for the fall 2020 semester.
+Due to campus restrictions related to coronavirus, the Quaker Consortium program has been suspended for the fall 2020 and spring 2021 semesters.

 The Quaker Consortium is a reciprocal agreement between the University of Pennsylvania, Bryn Mawr College, Haverford College and Swarthmore College honoring the shared Quaker heritage and academic excellence of these institutions.
 Students matriculated at Quaker Consortium institutions may take classes in the fall and spring terms at any of the other member institutions, within certain regulations.
 Reciprocal program information for current Penn students is available on Penn's College of Arts & Sciences website.

 Information for students from Bryn Mawr, Haverford and Swarthmore Colleges

 To learn which courses you are eligible for and when you can take classes through the Consortium, please download the 2019-2020 Quaker Consortium Student Guide (PDF).
 For information on how to register for Penn classes as a Quaker Consortium student, contact your home school Registrar's Office.